 Step 2.
 Find an XEM exchange

-You won’t struggle to find an XEM exchange these days – there are more than ever – so your main concern is finding the best one.
-We’ve had a look around and while we encourage you to do your own research, we’ve listed the exchanges we prefer for buying XEM:
+You won’t struggle to find an XEM exchange these days – there are more than ever – so your main concern is finding the best one out there.
+We’ve had a look around and while we encourage you to do your own research, we’ve listed our favourite exchanges to help you buy XEM:

 - Binance: You won’t go too far wrong heading to Binance for your cryptocurrency needs.
 It’s one of the most popular places to source anything from BTC to XEM, but as Binance is a crypto-to-crypto exchange, they don’t let you buy cryptocurrencies with fiat money, so make sure you have some BTC before you start.